 Music gives us a unique and powerful glimpse into the Kingdom of God.

 At FCC, we strive to use the gifts God has given us to bring glory to His name.
 If you have a talent that God has blessed you with, we strongly encourage you to find out how you can use it to bless His church!
-Contact our Pastor to Worship, Greg Boyle, to see how you can get involved – email@example.com
+Contact our Worship Leader, Greg Boyle, to see how you can get involved – firstname.lastname@example.org

-This group of instrumentalists and singers perform in our Sunday morning worship service every week.
-If you enjoy contemporary music and you sing, play guitar, piano, bass, drums, or just about anything else, we would love to hear from you!
+We have a team of instrumentalists and singers who help lead Sunday morning worship services.
+If you enjoy music and you sing, play guitar, piano, bass, drums, or just about anything else, we would love to hear from you!
 Scheduling is flexible and can be suited to your availability.
-Rehearsals are on Thursdays at 6:00 p.m.
+Rehearsals are on Thursdays at 6:30 p.m.

 The Chancel Choir is a family of people who love singing and having fun together!
-This SATB choir performs every Sunday morning (except the summer) during our worship service.
+This SATB choir performs regularly for Sunday morning worship.
 Scheduling is flexible and can be suited to your availability.
 Rehearsals are on Thursdays at 7:00 PM.
 This choir takes summers off.

 Soloists and Ensembles – FCC Has been blessed with a wide variety of talented singers and instrumentalists.
 If you are interested in performing for an offertory or special music, contact Greg Boyle to set up an audition – email@example.com